"Our Milky Way is just one amongst billions of galaxies in the universe.”

 Some of the most spectacular scenes are shot at night.
 The lush green and blue landscape transforms into black and electric gold.
 Major cities such as Amsterdam, Rome, Florida and Cairo shine so brightly you can see how populated the planet really is.
 Traces of how we interact can even be seen.
 One of the astronauts on board explains:

 “The most noticeable [country] border at night is between North and South Korea.
 Seoul in South Korea is one of the brightest, most vibrant cities on the planet – the whole of South Korean is lit up.
 Then there’s this line of the border and this complete darkness of North Korea with a few little white lights where Pyongyang is.
-But there’s a similar number of people on both sides.
+But’s there’s similar number of people on both sides.
 You can really see the difference in how people live.”

 As well as showing Earth from space, A Beautiful Planet is a look into life in space for astronauts.
 Growing lettuce in a neon-pink-lit box; drinking a morning espresso out of a cup at zero gravity; and air-locked cookies and a pouch of milk for Santa at Christmas will make you smile.
-Terrifying footage of a crew member scaling the outside of the ISS, surrounded by space’s black abyss, will turn your stomach.
+Terrifying footage of a crew member scaling the outside of the space station, surrounded by space’s black abyss, will turn your stomach.

 “It’s a gift to share that with people who are interested and curious,” says Ivins.
 “To see what it’s like for people in space right now, but also to see the way the planet looks and the way our footprint has not always been gentle.”